How Menopause Messes With Mood and Mental Health

 smiling happy woman with trees in the background

-Did you know that thousands of women suffer from mental health issues during the meno years?
+Did you know that thousands of women suffer from mental health challenges during the meno years?

 Menopause-related anxiety and depression are often misdiagnosed as clinical cases when actually it’s your hormones doing an unhappy dance.